Retire To Something

 So, we do the requisite amount of planning to make retirement a reality and we retire.

-And we don’t realize yet, but work is not just about fulfilling our financial obligations.
+And we don’t realize it yet, but work is not just about fulfilling our financial obligations.
 It becomes our identity.
 It is the first thing we get asked when we meet someone new.
-It provides us a sense of meaning.
+It provides us with a sense of meaning.
 It gives us a reason to wake up and fill our time with all the good that we are about to do in this world.

 Plus, with the continual rise in life expectancies, we could be retired more number of years than we spent working.
 And it is not just about money because with adequate planning, most folks reading this will be able to afford a life of nothingness, but would you really want that for decades on?

-For the lucky few who have found their calling in the work they are already doing, life’s great.
+For the lucky few who have found their calling in the work they are already doing, life is great.
 They have no reason to look for an alternative.
 Granted, the workplaces of today are not as accommodative to older employees but that will change.
 Imagine letting all this experience and expertise go to waste.

-But if you are in the camp where you want to try something new, there is this sweet-little phase that’ll likely come in your fifties where the kids are off on their own and you have some breathing room to explore.
+But if you are in the camp where you want to try something new, there is this sweet little phase that’ll likely come in your fifties where the kids are off on their own and you have some breathing room to explore.
 That is your figuring out time but figure something out you must.

 Because one of the surest ways to prevent and delay cognitive decline as we age is by keeping our brains active.
 And there is nothing better than work that gives us a shot at that.